Chapter 17: Shenandoah II: Leadership and Survival

 the perimeter, just as my boys had finished their nice hot meal, which I

-had loaded on helicopters for them a couple hours earlier.
+had loaded on helicopters for them a couple of hours earlier.
 No one got

 too alarmed about five mortar rounds landing inside the perimeter, but

 doldrums.
-Of course, Dick took note and gave a couple guys a job.
-Dick
+Of course, Dick took note and gave a couple of guys a job.

-had picked these guys because they were extremely good at estimating
+Dick had picked these guys because they were extremely good at

-distance by sound.
-They were tasked with guiding a couple gunships in
+estimating distance by sound.
+They were tasked with guiding a couple of

-the direction of the sound coming from those enemy mortar tubes.
-With
+gunships in the direction of the sound coming from those enemy mortar

-their directions, our mortar platoons went to work shelling those
+tubes.
+With their directions, our mortar platoons went to work shelling

-probable enemy mortar positions.
-After that, the shelling of our base
+those probable enemy mortar positions.
+After that, the shelling of our

 Only the Korean veterans in our unit had ever experienced a